Adrian Chase: Fictional character biography

-After Welles kills a police officer and Winston dies at the hands of Peacemaker, Chase once again assumes the Vigilante role, believing it is the only way to protect his loved ones.
+After Welles kills a police officer and Winston is killed by Peacemaker, Chase once again assumes the Vigilante role, believing it is the only way to protect his loved ones.
 However, his experiences with Welles and Winston have damaged his fragile psyche beyond repair, causing him to adopt more vicious tactics in his war on crime.
-Seeking revenge on Peacemaker, the out-of-shape Adrian gets beaten in a fight and unmasked on live TV, thereby ending Chase's secret identity and forcing him even further into the Vigilante role.
+Seeking revenge on Peacemaker, the out-of-shape Chase gets beaten in a fight and unmasked on live TV, forcing him even further into the Vigilante role.

 Eventually, Chase becomes ever more conflicted over the violence he engages in and the harm he has caused to those around him.
 He also becomes increasingly mentally unstable — alternating between bouts of enraged violence, paranoia and terrible remorse for his actions, even resorting to murdering innocent police officers who get in his way.
 His mounting guilt culminates in Chase contemplating the course of his life and then committing suicide.

 Chase has remained dead since being killed off and never been resurrected.
 He appeared in the Day of Judgment limited series as one of the dead heroes in Purgatory.
 Chase and the others run interference, battling the guardians of the realm, so other living heroes can escape with the soul of Hal Jordan.

-Chase's death remains in continuity even after The New 52 reboot and the DC Rebirth relaunch, which altered the continuity of the DC Comics universe.
-However, he is stated to have been a judge rather than a district attorney.
+The character's death remains in continuity even after The New 52 reboot and the DC Rebirth relaunch, which altered the continuity of the DC Comics universe.
+In current continuity, Chase was a judge rather than a district attorney.

 Powers and abilities

-As the Vigilante, Adrian Chase is a superb hand-to-hand combatant and a brilliant marksman.
+As the Vigilante, Adrian Chase is a known for his expertise in hand-to-hand combat and marksmans skills.
 He also possesses the ability to heal quickly and regenerate his body from injuries as serious as stabbings or gunshot wounds, although he is capable of dying if the injuries are severe enough.